technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

     Personalized marketing focuses on targeting marketing initiatives and messaging to specific individuals that are either current or prospective customers.
 For this approach to be effective, Contoso needs to have access to customers' data and employ data analysis and artificial intelligence.

-2. Which Azure services would allow you to enhance personalize marketing experience for Contoso customers?
+2. Which Azure services would allow you to enhance personalized marketing experience for Contoso customers?

     Furthermore, SAP applications can leverage Azure Cognitive Services for a number of purposes, including face recognition, text recognition, and natural language understanding.
 By deploying Cognitive Services, SAP will be able to analyze information closer to the physical world where the data resides and deliver real-time insights and immersive experiences that are highly responsive and contextually aware.
 For example, SAP Conversational AI can be implemented in combination with Azure bot channels to enhance conversational experience for online customers, including the ability to communicate via Microsoft Teams.

 ### Customer Needs

-1. Contoso wants to minimize the cost by right-sizing the SAP landscape implementation and optimize the use of compute resources.
+1. Contoso wants to minimize the cost by right sizing the SAP landscape implementation and optimize the use of compute resources.

-    The proposed solutions takes advantage of the hyper-scale and agility offered by Azure in order to optimize the efficiency and minimize cost of implementing and maintaining the customer's SAP landscape.
+    The proposed solutions take advantage of the hyper-scale and agility offered by Azure in order to optimize efficiency and minimize cost of implementing and maintaining the customer's SAP landscape.
 Azure is SAP certified to run your mission-critical SAP applications.
 It offers is the industry's most performant and scalable SAP cloud infrastructure, including 25+ configurations that span virtual machines and purpose-built bare metal instances with memory ranging from 192GB to 24TB, in more regions than any other public cloud provider.
 Its capabilities extend beyond production workloads, expediting setup of a development and test environment, which cost can be minimized through resource proper sizing and snoozing.

     A Forrester study published in 2019 found that organizations which migrate SAP to Azure can expect more than a 100% return on investment within 3 years.
 According to the same study, by the second year, organizations will typically be able to reduce staff required to manage SAP infrastructure by 50% and accelerate SAP releases by 100% due to the ability to rapidly provision test environments.
-Effectively, organizations can accelerate development cycles, run test marketing campaigns and validate new product opportunities much faster, greatly reducing time to market.
-Similarly, financial and human resources previously dedicated to IT overhead can be allocated to pursuing product and business innovation and new market growth initiatives.
+Effectively, organizations can accelerate development cycles, run test marketing campaigns, and validate new product opportunities much faster, greatly reducing time to market.
+Similarly, financial, and human resources previously dedicated to IT overhead can be allocated to pursuing product and business innovation and new market growth initiatives.

 2. They would like to leverage Azure services to extend and innovate data collection and analysis (including sensor data from IoT devices, web site and app telemetry, as well as social networking feeds reflecting customer behavior, sentiment, and purchasing patterns).

-    The proposed solutions takes advantage of a wide range of Azure services in order to enhance data integration capabilities.
+    The proposed solutions take advantage of a wide range of Azure services in order to enhance data integration capabilities.
 In particular, it provides the following functionality:

    - Hot and cold paths for ingesting, processing, and storing data generated by IoT devices, implemented by using Azure IoT Intelligent Edge.
    - Hot and cold paths for ingesting, processing, and storing data generated by social media, implemented by a range of native Azure services.